Bronx Zoo: Mitsubishi Riverwalk

 The Mitsubishi Riverwalk is a path that curves around the Bronx River, on the opposite bank from the zoo.
 It opened in 2004 upon the completion of a cleanup project on the river.
 The walkway was funded by Mitsubishi International Corporation Foundation and protects 15 acre of Bronx River watershed.

 Paid exhibits and attractions

-One admission to a premium exhibit costs between $12 to 14 per person per exhibit if paid separately.
-The fee for unlimited admission grants the ticket holder free access to all attractions for that day.
+One admission to a premium exhibit costs $7 per exhibit if paid separately.
+A holder of a limited admission may upgrade for a fee, granting the ticket holder free access to all attractions for that day.
 Family memberships include full access.

 There are nine premium exhibit attractions: